codyjrivera/ids-artifact/README.md

 benchmark from the Boogie benchmark suite, run the script `./boogie-method.sh DATASTRUCTURE METHOD`, where `DATASTRUCTURE` is the desired data structure, and `METHOD` is the desired method.

 These benchmarks are primarily designed to support RQ1 and RQ2 in Section 5.
-More specifically, the resulting verification times support the "Verif.
+More concretely, the resulting verification times support the "Verif.
 Time(s)" column in Table 2 of the paper.
 The reported verification time for a method is taken to be the sum of the time to verify the method and the time to verify its data structure's impact set.